Building a React Water Tracker

 }, [dailyCount]);

-Time-Based Reset Logic (The Hard Part!)
+Time-Based Reset Logic

-Daily Reset - The isNewDay Function:
+Daily reset — the isNewDay function:

 function isNewDay(savedDateString) {